Slayyyter: 2019–2020: Singles, The Mini Tour, and Slayyyter

 After a 14-second snippet of the song gathered attention on Twitter with over 200,000 views, "Mine" was released on Valentine's Day and in less than 24 hours reached number 38 on the iTunes pop chart in the United States.

 In June 2019, Slayyyter embarked on her sold-out debut tour, entitled "The Mini Tour".
 The tour began on June 24 in New York City, and concluded on July 27 in her hometown of St. Louis.

 On September 17, 2019, Slayyyter released her self-titled mixtape, Slayyyter, on iTunes.
-The mixtape peaked at #4 on the US iTunes Pop Chart, and #14 on the US iTunes Albums Chart.
+The mixtape was met with positive reviews and peaked at No. 4 on the US iTunes Pop Chart, and No. 14 on the US iTunes Albums Chart.

 She released a remix of Britney Spears' "Gimme More" to her SoundCloud in April 2020.
-In October and November, she released the singles "Self Destruct" and "Throatzillaaa", respectively.
+In October and November, she released the songs "Self Destruct" and "Throatzillaaa", respectively.

+"Daddy AF", from her self-titled mixtape, appeared as the opening track in 2022's black comedy horror film Bodies Bodies Bodies and 2024's romance comedy drama film Anora.

-2021: Troubled Paradise & Troubled Paradise Tour
+2021: Troubled Paradise

-Slayyyter's debut studio album, Troubled Paradise, was released on June 11, 2021 through Fader Label.
-The title track and its music video were released on January 22.
+On January 21, 2021, Slayyyter announced her debut studio album, Troubled Paradise, set to be released on June 11.
+The third single from the album and title track, "Troubled Paradise", and its music video were released the following day.

 On January 26, Heidi Montag confirmed via Twitter that she would be collaborating with Slayyyter.
+However, in a 2023 interview with VICE, Slayyyter confirmed the collaboration would not be released due to a "sample clearance issue", revealing that the two remixed Britney Spears' "Gimme More" but the sample was "crazy expensive to clear".

-On February 26, she released the song "Clouds".
+From February to May 2021, she released the singles "Clouds", "Cowboys", and "Over This!" ahead of the album.

-On April 9, she released another single called "Cowboys".
-"Over This!" followed on May 7.